 2. Make Backyard Branch Reindeer Decor

-This idea is available for purchase here on Etsy.
+This idea is available for purchase here on Amazon.
 But why not try it yourself?

 3. Make Reindeer Chow

-4. Make Reindeer Cookies:
+4. Make Reindeer Cookies

 5. Try Some Venison

 And of course, if you’re a homesteader like me you should try some real deer meat.
 Did you know venison is one of the healthiest meats out there?